mirror-shades/doxa/docs/maps.md

 Value type is encouraged to be explicit (returns <ValueType>).

-Empty maps must have both key and value types declared.
+Empty maps cannot be inferred and must have both key and value types declared.

-op